"

 At the end of each chapter, we will analyze historical and fictional examples in order to illustrate and also to deepen the chapter’s points.

-- How can Luther be understood both as an expression of social norm “true Christian” and as an abnormality as a “heretic”?
+• How can Luther be understood both as an expression of the social norm of the “true Christian” and as an abnormality as a “heretic”?
 What conceptualization of the individual can account for his transformative position that both accepts and rejects authorized discourses?

-- In the histories of modernity, the development of the printing press is often shown as a major technological force driving growing literacy, thereby critical skills of the larger populations.
+• In the histories of modernity, the development of the printing press is often shown as a major technological force driving growing literacy, and, thereby, the critical skills of the wider populations.

-- Discuss technological determinism in conjunction with the concept of ‘event analysis’ whereby only a constellation of factors come to explain large-scale transformation.
-How’s Luther’s intense, personal, spiritual and political debates through 95 theses and his dissertations actualize potentiality of printing press?
+• Discuss technological determinism in conjunction with the concept of ‘event analysis’ whereby only a constellation of factors can adequately explain large-scale transformations.
+How did Luther’s intensely personal, spiritual, and political debates articulated in his 95 theses and his dissertations actualize the potentiality of the printing press?

-- What’s the role of the geopolitical system and nascent international order in giving Martin Luther space to translate the Bible into German?
-Luther reflects on the religious practice of selling of indulgences and finds them problematic and in contradiction with other spiritual principles such as sola fide (only faith), sola scriptura (only text), and sola Gracie (only grace).
-In doing so, he faces backlash from the Church that organizes not only religious life but also political life by (de)sanctifying/(de)legitimizing political authority.
-How can we reconcile the work of the individual (Luther’s personal crisis of faith, individual efforts to develop his thinking, and personal work of translating the sacred text) with the socio-political conditions of his time?
+• What is the role of the geopolitical system and the nascent international order in furnishing the space for Martin Luther to translate the Bible into German?
+Luther reflects on the religious practice of selling of indulgences and finds them problematic—he perceives them as existing in contradiction with other spiritual principles such as sola fide (only faith), sola scriptura (only text), and sola Gracie (only grace).
+After publishing his critique of these practices, Luther faces backlash from the Church which organizes not only religious life but also political life by (de)sanctifying political authority.
+How can we reconcile the work of the individual—Luther’s personal crisis of faith, his individual efforts to develop his own thinking, and the personal work of translating the sacred text— with the socio-political conditions of his time?
 The same conditions did not produce a similar individual.
-Yet Luther perhaps would not be able to accomplish his goals without the political struggles among the princedoms and the Church.
+Yet Luther perhaps would not be able to accomplish his goals without the political struggles among the Germanic principalities and the Church.

-- The idea ofthe individual develops and materializes with a specific historicity.
-Its development carries the mark of the Christian concept of soul that animates the body and represents what’s believed to be the divine connection of humans to God.
+• The idea of the individual develops and materializes along a specific historicity.
+Its development carries the mark of the Christian concept of the soul that animates the body, representing what’s believed to be the divine connection of humans to God.
 In time, the religious conception of the soul will give way to a more secular notion of the mind.
-Yet, both the religious doctrine of soul and Cartesian philosophy, the category of individual operates within the opposition of mind to body.
+Yet, for both the religious doctrine of the soul and the Cartesian philosophy, the category of the individual operates within the opposition of mind to body.
 What underpins the individuality in the latter is the activity of thinking.

-- Martin Luther’s life bears witness to the sovereignty of the state in encapsulating individual freedom of thought.
-As Luther’s history shows; philosophies, religious faiths and personal opinions find the room and light to flourish and get their seal of approval only in the context of adequate supportive political power.
-Then, there is a double dependency between 1) ongoing characterization of founding principles of culture through work (in science, art, religion, philosophy) and 2) political protection of space of creativity.
-There tension will be the stage of modern political dramas whereby question of freedom will be posed in conjunction with question of security.
+• Martin Luther’s life bears witness to the sovereignty of the state in both enabling and constraining individual freedom of thought.
+As Luther’s history shows, philosophies, religious faiths, and personal opinions find the room and light to flourish and get their seal of approval only in the context of adequately supportive political power.
+Thus, there is a double dependency between 1) the ongoing characterization of founding principles of culture through work (in science, art, religion, philosophy) and 2) the political protection of space of creativity that is simultaneously a space of tension between competing political projects.
+This space constitutes the stage of modern political dramas whereby the question of freedom will be posed in conjunction with the question of security.

 Branching out through further reading

-In this section, we will offer paths outside themes, terms and problematics explored throughout the chapter.
-These works are opportunities for personalizing the study of political sociology as well as directions for research.
-The relation of recommended works to the chapter is multivalent, ranging from critical elaborations of the central ideas into illustrative expansions of research inquiries.
+In this section, we will offer paths beyond the themes, terms, and problematics explored throughout the chapter.
+The works presented here furnish opportunities for personalizing the study of political sociology as well as alternative directions for further research.
+The relation of recommended works to the chapter is multivalent, ranging from critical elaborations of the central ideas to illustrative expansions of research inquiries.
 Exposure to this work will lay bare the ungeneralizable transdisciplinarity of political sociology.
 There is an inexhaustible series of disciplines, cultures and events from which political sociological research emerges.
 By branching out, we shall break new fronts and discover the fuzzy and heterogeneous beginnings of fundamental inquiry.

 1. Three Theban Plays: Antigone, Oedipus the King, Oedipus at Colonus; Sophocles